 October 8, 2019

-Did you know the word ‘scapegoat’ is a word coined in the 16th century to describe the ritual animals that the Jewish community placed their sins onto in preparation for Yom Kippur?
+Did you know the history of the word ‘scapegoat’?
+It was first coined in the 16th century to describe the ritual animals that the Jewish community placed their sins onto in preparation for Yom Kippur?

 Today we use the word ‘scapegoat’ to describe people who symbolically take on the sins of others.
 So let’s look at its origins.